rbp28668/SkyEchoBridge/readme.md

 Note, this wasn't written specifically for XCSoar so uses my naming/coding conventions.
 That said, shouldn't be that hard to change.

+Note that there is also a lot of information on the [Wiki](https://github.com/rbp28668/SkyEchoBridge/wiki)

+## Other Programs
+There are 2 associated programs:
+- [FlarmMerge](./FlarmMerge/readme.md) that combines the translated Flarm data with Flarm data received over a serial port from a "real" Flarm device.
+- [TrafficGen](./TrafficGen/readme.md) that generates fake GDL-90 data for testing.

 ## Building
 This uses GCC and CMake.
 You should just be able to use `cmake .` followed by `make` to get an executable.